Swirrl/ogc-api-prototype/report.md

 The main objective of the work was to investigate how the OGC API, perhaps with extensions, could contribute to improving the interoperability of spatial and linked data.

+Typically those familiar with spatial data standards and tools have been a separate community to those familiar with Linked Data and RDF based tools.
+Many of the spatial data tools have been heavily map based, for obvious reasons, and work in terms of 'layers' rather than individual features.
+The OGC API - Features is a significant step forward to aligning the two approaches.
+While building on existing spatial data formats such as Geojson and GML, it takes a REST style approach consistent with mainstream design of web APIs and has a resource-centric approach that aligns with the key concepts of Linked Data.

+It fits naturally with the idea of providing a machine readable description of a spatial thing ( a 'resource' in the language of web architecture).
+This is inherent in the Linked Data approach to representing and disseminating data and the OGC API could be seen as one more alternative format to representing data about a resource.

+At the heart of Linked Data is of course the importance of links between items.
+Many of the properties of a thing are expressed as a relationship between that  and some other thing, where all things of interest are assigned URIs as identifiers.

 Investigate how to add aspects of Linked Data to OGC API Features Test how JSON-LD can help enable this